-Input information (Start bit, Opcode, Address and Data) for this WRITE instruction should be issued as listed under Table 1.
-After inputting the last bit of data (D0 bit), CS signal must be brought low before the next rising edge of the SK clock.
-This falling edge of the CS initiates the self-timed programming cycle.
-It takes $t{\rm WP}$ time (Refer appropriate DC and AC Electrical Characteristics table) for the internal programming cycle to finish.
+Input information (Start bit, Opcode, Address and Data) for this WRITE instruction should be issued as listed under Table 1 or Table 2.
+The self-timed programming cycle starts with the clocking of the last data bit (DO).
+It takes t{WP} time (refer appropriate DC and AC Electrical Characteristics table) for the internal programming cycle to finish.
 During this time, the device remains busy and is not ready for another instruction.

-The status of the internal programming cycle can be polled at any time by bringing the CS signal high again, after $t{\rm CS}$ interval.
+The status of the internal programming cycle can be polled at any time by bringing the CS signal high again, after t{CS} interval.
 When CS signal is high, the DO pin indicates the READY/BUSY status of the chip.
 DO = logical 0 indicates that the programming is still in progress.
 DO = logical 1 indicates that the programming is finished and the device is ready for another instruction.
 It is not required to provide the SK clock during this status polling.
 While the device is busy, it is recommended that no new instruction be issued.
 Refer Write cycle diagram.